Absence of nontrivial local conserved quantities in the spin-1 bilinear-biquadratic chain and its anisotropic extensions: Setup and Main Result

 We consider the spin-1 bilinear-biquadratic chain with an anisotropic field on $N$ sites with the periodic boundary condition.
 Hereafter, this model is simply referred to as the BLBQ model.
 The BLBQ model is described by the following Hamiltonian:

-The first term represents the bilinear interaction, or the Heisenberg interaction.
+The first term represents the bilinear interaction, i.e., the Heisenberg interaction.
 The second term describes the biquadratic interaction, which is specific to spin $S\geq 1$ systems.
 The last term breaks $SU(2)$-symmetry, corresponding to single-spin uniaxial anisotropic field or quadratic Zeeman effect, which is also specific to $S \geq 1$.